About Waterloo Swimming

 Waterloo Swimming is a Family

-Mike Varozza, Owner and director of Waterloo Swim School.
-I have been involved in swimming for over 30 years.
-Throughout my career, I have coached year-round and summer league swim teams, and have taught swim lessons to infants through adults.
-My swimming career includes NCAA Swimming All-American, US Swimming 1988 Olympic Trials Qualifier, and current US Masters Swimming National and World Record Holder.
-My coaching has been influenced by some of the nation’s best coaches including George Haines, James “Doc” Councilman, Dick Jochums and Jay Fitzgerald – all American Swim Coaches Association Honor of Fame coaches.
-I have either swam for and/or coached with coaches that swam/coached with each of these people.
-It is that background and experience that has shaped Waterloo’s program.
+Mike Varozza, Owner and director of Waterloo Swimming has been involved in swimming for over 30 years.
+Starting out in summer league swimming, joining year around USAS club and high school swimming, then finishing his swimming career in college at Texas A&M. Mike’s swimming career includes NCAA Swimming All-American, US Swimming 1988 Olympic Trials Qualifier, and current US Masters Swimming National and World Record Holder.
+Mike’s coaching career has been influenced by some of the nation’s best coaches including Jay Fitzgerald and Dick Jochums – both American Swim Coaches Association Honor of Fame coaches.
+Professionally, after Mike graduated with his BA and MBA, he spent time in the transportation/logistics industry in California before moving to Texas with Dell from 2000 to 2017.

 Gwyn Varozza, I am the Queen of All Things Out of the Water.
 Not a swimmer, but a member of the self-proclaimed Kick Board Club in the Masters Program.
 I Love being the wife of Coach Mike and mama to Preston, Kyle and Staley.
 My background is chemical engineering with a specialty in hazardous waste, which I think really prepared me for raising three boys!
 After being home with the boys, this is a really fun and exciting adventure to be growing Waterloo.
 I am honored to be working with such wonderful instructors, coaches, and customers.
 I believe our program has a bright future.